FTSRG/trainbenchmark-docs/README.md

 This folder contains the official documentation of the Train Benchmark.

-For a detailed technical documentation, see the technical report <https://www.sharelatex.com/github/repos/trainbenchmark/trainbenchmark-docs/builds/latest/output.pdf>.
+For a detailed technical documentation, see the [technical report ](https://www.sharelatex.com/github/repos/trainbenchmark/trainbenchmark-docs/builds/latest/output.pdf).

-For a short overview and HOWTOs please see the README at <https://github.com/trainbenchmark/trainbenchmark-core>.
+For a short overview and HOWTOs please see the README at [trainbenchmark-core repository](https://github.com/trainbenchmark/trainbenchmark-core).